 Food Truck Fridays at the Elkridge Volunteer Fire Department Details

 The Elkridge Volunteer Fire Department opened in March 2018, and Food Truck Fridays is one of the first series of community events they are hosting.
-Every Friday from June 8 through October 26, hungry guests can visit the upper lot of the fire department from 4-8 PM and have their choice of a number of different dinner and dessert options.
+Every Friday during the summer, hungry guests can visit the upper lot of the fire department from 4-8 PM and have their choice of a number of different dinner and dessert options.

 The fire department is located at 5700 Rowanberry Drive Elkridge, MD 21075, and if there aren’t spots available in the lot, there is room to park on the shoulder of Rowanberry.
 The event was very family friendly, as well as dog-friendly.
 There is some seating available inside the (air conditioned) fire department for those who wish to dine in.